gavinanderegg/gavinanderegg.github.io/_posts/2023-10-22-20-megabytes-of-floating-ducks.md

 While discussing the carnival site, I mentioned a project I like: [1MB Club](https://1mb.club).
 This is a fun project collecting sites that load in less than a megabyte.
 I've been building for the web since the mid-90s.
 The first web hosting account I paid for gave me 1.44 megs of space in total.
 The size of a 3½-inch floppy disk.
 This was enough for a surprising amount of content!

 Both the carnival site and the burger site were built in WordPress using pre-configured themes [^3].
 Even if not loaded down with videos of ducks, these themes are bulky.
 I'm certain they help speed up site development, but I don't think I've ever been impressed with a site built this way.
 The challenge is that most web work is commoditized now.
-It's often easier to get into the groove of LEGO bricking together something with a site builder or an overgrown JavaScript framework.
+It's often easier to get into the groove of LEGO bricking together something with a site builder, or use a large JavaScript framework when a static site would do.

 It might be a losing battle, but I continue to push back with some success.
 This is in part because I've lucked into working with some great companies.
 Either way, I hope to keep the punk rock vibe going as long as possible.